 Compare

-TubeBuddy vs vidIQ
+TubeBuddy vs vidIQ 2026: Which Is Better for Free?

 Quick verdict: vidIQ felt easier to start with and more useful on the free plan because it gave limited credits to test ideas, SEO, and optimization workflows.
 TubeBuddy felt more like a structured YouTube optimization toolkit, but more of its deeper value appeared locked behind paid features.